aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 </pre>

-#### 4. Create the EKS cluster from the manifest:
+#### Create the EKS cluster from the manifest:

 ```
 eksctl create cluster -f eks_cluster.yaml
 ```

-It may take a few minutes to create the EKS cluster.
+It may take about 10-12 minutes to create the EKS cluster.
 Once complete, you will be able to see your new cluster in the output of the `eksctl get cluster` command:

 <pre style="background: black; color: #ddd">
 bash> <b>eksctl get cluster</b>